skazantsev/heap-javascript/README.md

 # Simple binary heap
-A binary heap implementation in ES6.
+A binary heap implementation in JavaScript.

 **The code is published for reference only.**